Ria424/developers-animatesdk-docs/Timeline_object/Timeline39.md

 #### Description

-Method; removes the motion object and converts the frame(s) back to static frames.
+Method; Removes the motion object and converts the frame(s) back to static frames.
 The parameters are optional, and if specified set the timeline selection to the indicated frames prior to removing the motion object.

 #### Example